henrybellhouse/mathematics/README.md

 ### Triangle Test

-Given user generated side lenghts, this algorithm tests the lengths against triangle rules to establish if a triangle can be made from these values.
+Given user generated values, this algorithm tests the lengths against triangle rules to establish if a triangle can be made from these values.